dcorrada/RICEDDARIO/QUEST/README.txt

 Just press `ENTER` for keeping the default values:

     host     [127.0.0.1]:
+    maxsub   [1000]:
     port     [6090]:
     threads  [8]:

+The _maxsub_ parameter define the maximum number of jobs that the server can handle, afterwards it should be restarted.
+The value of this parameter depends on the version of `thread` Perl library installed on your system.
 Optimal value for _threads_ parameter depends on your hardware performance, usually it should be setted with the amount of avalaible CPUs (or even 2x).
 Afterwards, the server is ready to accept the client requests:

     [2014/04/30 17:37:33] server initialized
     [2014/04/30 17:37:33] server is listening